Rockland County Criminal Trespass Lawyer

 Despite the fact that most people understand they cannot enter onto another’s land without permission, many individuals are not aware that there are various levels of trespassing under New York’s Penal Law.
 The most severe of these allegations are felonies that can result in prison sentences in excess of one year.

 Regardless of the severity of the charge, a Rockland County criminal trespass lawyer can help.
 An experienced criminal defense attorney could work to formulate defenses that protect individuals’ Constitutional rights and present their version of the facts to juries to help achieve the best outcome under the given circumstances.

-The Definition of Criminal Trespass
+What is the Definition of Criminal Trespass?